-The Gathered Gallery has three main goals: to give artists connections and opportunities to be seen and heard, to build a community with our peers, and to help artists gain practical skills and knowledge to navigate the world of being a professional artist.
+The Gathered Gallery (now Studio Mates) has three main goals: to give artists connections and opportunities to be seen and heard, to build a community with our peers, and to help artists gain practical skills and knowledge to navigate the art world.

 When it began in early 2016, as art students and studio mates at the University of Guelph, we pooled together our overflowing lists of inspirational artists and recorded them in a more tangible way.
 We wanted to cultivate an online space where we could share art writing and curation while building a creative community.

 We started The Gathered Gallery, which continued our disciplinary practice of engaging with contemporary art after graduating from art school and has flourished into what it is today.
 Beginning with only one webpage, we now have grown to support artists we love in many incredible ways, including artist features, interviews, digital residencies, and workshops with the list growing each year.

 We now live in separate locations, with Emily in St. John's, NL and Natalie in Toronto, ON.
 This business keeps our inspiration high and our friendship strong.
 It makes our day when we can support the career of another artist and we are proud to have the opportunity to foster kindness, curiosity and commitment through the platform we created.

 “THANK YOU for creating this platform, providing opportunities and supporting artists - it has such a powerful and positive impact on our careers and lives in general - so thank you!”

 - Nate Nettleton (artist)

 When building our arts careers, we have experienced the fear that comes with believing the amount of opportunities, support, and validation is scarce, with everyone reaching for a piece of the same pie.
 When faced with this limiting belief, we asked ourselves:

 Through The Gathered Gallery, we make opportunities for ourselves and other artists, ensuring that there is enough pie to go around.
 While considering what an artist needs to succeed, we created "The Pie of Success".